How Bay Hills Church Transformed Its Brand & Belief

 Bay Hills Church had a mission.
 It had a vision.
 It had a congregation.

-Bay Hills was operating with a functional mission, but not a foundational belief—a gap that left them blending in rather than standing out.
-Their messaging, brand, and leadership decisions weren’t anchored in an unshakable truth.
+Bay Hills operated with a functional mission but not a foundational belief—a gap that left them blending in rather than standing out.
+Their messaging, brand, and leadership decisions weren’t anchored in an unshakable truth that could guide every action, inspire their people, and create a lasting impact.

 Strategy